Reporting Child Sexual Abuse

 - A child and/or adult shows numerous and consistent warning signs of abuse or being at risk to abuse

-- A child has stated that he or she is being abused by an adult
+- A child has stated that they are being abused by an adult

-- A child has stated that another child has been engaging in sexually harmful behaviors with him or her
+- A child has stated that another child has been engaging in sexually harmful behaviors with them

-- A child states that he or she has sexually harmed another child
+- A child states that they have sexually harmed another child

-- An adult has stated that he or she has sexually abused a child
+- An adult has stated that they have sexually abused a child

-- An individual has become aware of child pornography online
+- An individual has become aware of child sexual abuse material (child pornography) online

-- An adult is aware of another adult or child who is viewing child pornography
+- An adult is aware of another adult or child who is viewing child sexual abuse material

 If an adult who is responsible for caring for a child is suspected of sexually abusing a child, then the local child protection services should be contacted.
 If an adult who is not in a caregiving position with a child is suspected of sexual abuse, the local police should be notified.
 Concerns about child pornography can be reported to either the local police or cyber crime tiplines.